There are many organisations in the town which need volunteers and you might like to consider helping one or more. You will make a difference!

 The Devizes Foodbank

 The Foodbank supports people in crisis in the Devizes, Pewsey and Marlborough areas and is often in need of volunteers to help in the collection, packing and distribution of food.
-If you would like to help then contact the co-ordinator, Alan Beamish, 07807 973605.

 If you have skills in aspects such as marketing and communications or have experience of other types of support such as debt counselling and are interested in working with the Trustees then please contact the Chairman, Peter Brearley, 07956 147152